Ready to let your property?

 To keep things organised, you’ll need to prepare an inventory before the tenant moves in.
 This involves making a list of the property’s contents and thoroughly assessing the condition of each item.
 Make a note of when all electrical and gas appliances/fittings were last inspected and log the presence of all fire safety labels and their location.
 We work closely with inventory specialists who can do this for you.
 To take advantage of this service, or to discuss anything else we’ve included in this guide, get in touch with our team on 020 7078 0214.

-Kingsley Hamilton Estates is proud to offer this 1st floor one bedroom apartment.
+Kingsley Hamilton Estates is proud to present you this one bedroom property in London city centre.

 AVAILABLE NOW!!
 Kingsley Hamilton Estates are delighted to offer this stunning one bedroom apartment situated on the third floor of the desirable Royal Gateway Development.
 The apartment is offered furnished and has been tastefully finished.